 Specialty sections in Frontiers in Nutrition include, for example, Clinical Nutrition, Nutrition & Environmental Sustainability, Nutrition and Food Science Technology, Nutrition Methodology, Sport & Exercise Nutrition, Food Chemistry, and Nutritional Immunology.
 Based on the publication of rigorous scientific research, we thrive to achieve a visible impact on the global nutrition agenda addressing the grand challenges of our time, including obesity, malnutrition, hunger, food waste, sustainability and consumer health.

 Frontiers in Nutrition is a member of the Committee on Publication Ethics.

 Indexed in: PubMed, PubMed Central, Google Scholar, DOAJ, CrossRef, ESCI

 Frontiers in Nutrition is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Nutrition welcome submission of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Systematic Review, Technology Report, Specialty Grand Challenge, Addendum, Clinical Study Protocol, Erratum and Conceptual Analysis.

-COPY 2 | Specialty sections in Frontiers in Nutrition include, for example, Clinical Nutrition, Nutrition & Environmental Sustainability, Nutrition and Food Science Technology, Nutrition Methodology, Sport & Exercise Nutrition, Food Chemistry, and Nutritional Immunology.
-Based on the publication of rigorous scientific research, we thrive to achieve a visible impact on the global nutrition agenda addressing the grand challenges of our time, including obesity, malnutrition, hunger, food waste, sustainability and consumer health.

-Frontiers in Nutrition is a member of the Committee on Publication Ethics.

-Indexed in: PubMed, PubMed Central, Google Scholar, DOAJ, CrossRef, ESCI

-Frontiers in Nutrition is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Nutrition welcome submission of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Systematic Review, Technology Report, Specialty Grand Challenge, Addendum, Clinical Study Protocol, Erratum and Conceptual Analysis.
+The specialty sections of Frontiers in Nutrition welcome submission of the following article types: Case Report, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Protocols, Review, Systematic Review, Technology Report, Book Review, Data Report, Specialty Grand Challenge, Addendum, Clinical Study Protocol, Erratum and Conceptual Analysis.